Subscribe to our Newsletter

 Whether you want to take in bucolic landscapes, explore mountain villages or check out historic abbeys and palaces, these are the best day trips from Vienna.

 How to get there: Rent a car to explore the valley at your own pace.
-You can also take the bus or train from Vienna to Krems, a 48-mile ride that will take just under an hour, and join a river cruise from there.
+You can also take the bus or train from Vienna to Krems and join a river cruise from there.

 The Vienna Woods, formerly the hunting grounds for Austrian royalty, make for a fun and memorable day trip from Vienna.
 A favorite escape from the city for Viennese people, the woods and its many trails are the perfect place for nature lovers, hikers, and bikers to explore.
 The Kahlenberg Hill offers breathtaking views of the city.
 Climb up the nineteenth-century Stefaniewarte viewing tower and visit the historic St. Joseph Church.
 Then, head to the twelfth-century Cistercian Abbey of Heiligenkreuz, a stunning display of Romanesque architecture.
 You can also visit the Mayerling former imperial hunting lodge where Crown Prince Rudolf, heir to the Habsburg crown, was found dead with his mistress, Baroness Mary Vetsera, in 1889.
 Be sure to sample some wine at a heurige, a local wine tavern.

-How to get there: We recommend renting a car to explore the many sites at your own pace.
-The Woods are a 30-mile ride from the city, and it takes less than an hour to get there.
+How to get there: We recommend renting a car to explore the many sites in the Woods at your own pace.

 How to get there: Liechtenstein Castle is around 17 miles outside of Vienna.
 Take the train from Vienna’s Meidling train station to Mödling, which will take 15 minutes.
 From there, take Bus 262 to Siedlungsstraße and walk five minutes to the castle.
 Seegrotte Hinterbrühl is a ten minute walk from the castle.